 It is divided into 2 main parts: the first, in the world of humans, where Ichigo acquires shinigami powers for the first time, and the second in the Soul Society, where Ichigo and his friends go to save Rukia.

-I found the first part quite nice and relaxing, in fact, after acquiring the powers, Ichigo and Rukia seem to have fun in the world of humans, killing some occasional hollows and having a good time with their friends, but the whole thing is not destined to last, because Rukia must return to the Soul Society.
+I found the first part quite nice and enjoyable, in fact, after getting the powers, Ichigo and Rukia seem to have fun in the world of humans, killing some occasional hollows and having a good time with their friends, but the whole thing is not destined to last, because Rukia must return to the Soul Society.

 Hueco Mundo Arc

-In this arc, the Espada make their appearance, causing several fights in the human world, and as the SS prepares for the winter fight against them and Aizen, Orihime is kidnapped.
+In this arc, the Espada are revealed, which causes several fights in the human world.
+As the Soul Society prepares for the fight with Espada and Aizen, Orihime is kidnapped.

 After the final battle against Ulquiorra, which marked the end of the arc, the protagonists suddenly realize that they have no clue how to go back from the Hueco Mundo.
 All the while, Aizen and the remaining Espada headed to Karakura Town to activate the power of Hogyoku.

-This I find, is one of Bleach’s strongest qualities.
-The soundtracks really intensify the battles and make even the smallest things seem cool.
+OST is one of the strongest qualities about the anime.
+The soundtracks makes the fight more intense every time.
 That’s what Bleach is good at; making things seem cool!
 Honestly, Bleach has some of the best OSTs out of all anime.
 Everyone loved the way Shiro Sagisu played with the instruments for the Anime.
 Some of my favorite OSTs from the anime were Clavar La Espada, Invasion and Nothing Can Be Explained.
 In particular, the Hueco Mundo OST really impressed me.

-The animation and visuals are quite the hassle to discuss, because the quality keeps on changing.
-At its worst, it has low frame rates, offset character designs and framed action, while at its best, it is vivid, meticulous, and full of soft motions and beautifully animated special effects.
+The animation and visuals are the weak points of Bleach.
+At its worst, it has low frame rates, offset character designs and framed action, while at its best, it has high frame rates, smooth animation and more vivid colors.
 Most of the time, however, it is decent.
 Not average, but not bragworthy in any way.

 The voice acting was a hit or miss for me.
 Sometimes it feels like the voice actors lost all of their passion because they got bored of the project.
 Most of the times, you see a real talent behind the voice acting which gets us further invested.
 The anime can also be enjoyed in English dub.